DamianGillessen1989/personal-portfolio-dg/README.md

 - Navy Blue
 - White

 As an avid night-mode user, I wanted to design the page from scratch with night-mode in mind.
-A dark background was chosen to reduce visual strain and elevate the prominence of images and the light text chosen to accompany the theme.
+A dark background was chosen to reduce visual strain and elevate the prominence of images and light text was chosen to accompany the theme.
 The color scheme was meticulously crafted to deliver a visually pleasing and cohesive experience and images of a colourful and engaging nature were also included.

 Typography: